Studio 33

 Studio 33 was a game developer from Liverpool, UK.
 It was once partly owned by Psygnosis, making Newman-Haas Racing, Formula One 99, Formula One 2000, Formula One 2001, Formula One Arcade and Destruction Derby Raw for the PlayStation, and Destruction Derby Arenas for PlayStation 2.

+History

-In 1993, SCEE bought out Psygnosis, and Studio 33 was formed by John White, ex Director of Development from 1996 to October 16, 2003.
+In 1993, SCEE (then known as Sony Electronic Publishing) bought out Psygnosis, and Studio 33 was formed by John White, ex Director of Development from 1996 to October 16, 2003.

+The studio was initially funded by Psygnosis, and its first title was Newman-Haas Racing, using the engine Bizarre Creations built for Formula 1.
+The company followed it up with Formula One 99, which was a bestseller that allowed Studio 33 to continue developing titles.

+The company continued developing Formula One games for the original PlayStation, ending in Formula One Arcade.
+The company also developed Destruction Derby Raw, taking over from Reflections, whose studio has just been acquired by GT Interactive Software.
+The last game Studio 33 worked on before being sold to EA was Destruction Derby Arenas, the company's only PlayStation 2 game.

 EA bought out Studio 33.
 EA relocated the studio to Warrington and renamed it EA North West.
 The studio was inactive since 2004 and got quietly shut down in 2006.